Lightweight Improved Residual Network for Efficient Inverse Tone Mapping: Experiments

 \textbf{Objective results}.
 The comparison of numerical results are summarized in Table \ref{tab:SR-ITMtable}.
 It can be seen that the two SR methods still achieve reasonable performance in terms of objective metrics.
 By first performing SR and then ITM, the cascaded method achieves better results on image quality metrics, but requires heavy computational costs, \eg, 14783.55G FLOPs and 7391.58G MACs to process an LR-SDR image of size $960\times540$.
 Of course, first performing ITM and then SR significantly reduces the computational costs, and the performance on evaluation metrics suffers from a huge degradation as well.
-Besides, compared with Deep SR-ITM and JSI-GAN, our IRNet-5 (64c) achieves the best PSNR results (0.38dB higher than the second best method ``RFDN+HDRTVNet'') and comparable results on the other metrics, but with the least requirements on parameter amounts, computational costs, and inference time.
+Besides, compared with joint SR-ITM methods, \ie, Deep SR-ITM, JSI-GAN and FDAN, our IRNet-5 (64c) achieves the best PSNR results (0.38dB higher than the second best method ``RFDN+HDRTVNet'') and comparable results on other metrics, but with small requirements on parameter amounts, computational costs, and inference time.
 These observations demonstrate that our IRNet is a lightweight and efficient backbone that can achieve \sota performance on the joint SR-ITM task.

 \textbf{Visual quality}.
-In Figure~\ref{com_SRITM}, we qualitatively compare the visual results of different methods on the HDRTV1K test set~\cite{chen2021new} modified for joint SR-ITM (please refer to \S\ref{sec:experiments} A).
+In Figure~\ref{com_SRITM}, we qualitatively compare the visual results of different methods on the HDRTV1K test set~\cite{chen2021new} modified for joint SR-ITM (please refer to \S\ref{dataset}).
 One can see that all these methods obtain promising visual results on the presented scenes.
 The method of ``HDRTVNet+RFDN'' produces blurry edges around the lighting area.
-Besides, the images output by ``HDRTVNet+RFDN'', ``RFDN+HDRTVNet'', Deep SR-ITM \cite{9008274} and JSI-GAN \cite{Kim_Oh_Kim_2020} suffer from the color shift problem to some extent.
+Besides, the images output by ``HDRTVNet+RFDN'', ``RFDN+HDRTVNet'', JSI-GAN \cite{Kim_Oh_Kim_2020} and FDAN \cite{xu2023fdan} suffer from the color shift problem to some extent.
 By fully exploiting multi-layer features for fine-grained image reconstruction, our IRNet-5 (64c) not only accurately restores the image colors, but also well increases the image details during the SR process.
 These results validate that, though being lightweight with the fewest parameter amounts and computational costs, the proposed IRNet is very efficient on the joint SR-ITM task.